Today, I’m excited to share with you some brand new data:

 See more YouTube search data in the new Keywords Explorer!

-Do you want to know how many searches a particular query gets on YouTube every month?
+Are you doing YouTube SEO and want to know how many searches a particular query gets on YouTube every month?

 Head over to Ahrefs Keywords Explorer, enter a query and select YouTube from the dropdown.